 - 0508 650 200

-It’s great you’re thinking about studying, but as well as deciding what to study here's a checklist of things we suggest you think about before you enrol to help you get prepared for online distance learning.
+It’s great you’re thinking about studying.
+Watch the video or read on for our checklist of things to think about before you enrol so you can get prepared for online distance learning.

-For every course you study you need to allow around 10 hours a week for the duration of the course.
+For every course you do you need to allow around 10 hours study time each week for the duration of the course (usually around 16 to 20 weeks).

 The amount of time needed for study is different for everyone.
 Use our Time Calculator to help you think about how much time you have available.